 We find proof of their transformational experiences because we are an ‘evidence-based’ program.
 This may not sound like a big deal, but what is the point of presenting content if the students aren’t retaining any of it?
 The small groups allow everyone to participate and to draw their own conclusions.
 Some students learn empowerment through the understanding of how to be an UPstander instead of a bystander.
 UPstanders learn how to intervene when bullies are present; others learn empowerment strategies when they are a target or victim of bullying — and these skills help break the paralysis and resignation that could otherwise haunt them well into their adult lives.

 This is the essential purpose of Kidsbridge programs.
 We have always focused on creating measurable, real world improvements in character education, diversity appreciation and life skills.

 Our programs are assessed by college students attending TCNJ or The College of New Jersey and under the direction of professors Dr. James Graham.
 We have measured (and therefore seen) statistically significant increases in empathy, stereotype knowledge and other categories as well.
 These improvements are apparent after spending just four hours in the Tolerance Center, or with Kidsbridge visiting schools and educating youth in their classrooms up to five times via our Mobile Outreach option.
 This is very exciting news and gives us renewed commitment to furthering the reach and impact of our pro-social teachings.

 We could not have been successful each year without support from our corporate, foundations and government sponsors.
 They are listed on this website.
 And donations from individuals and groups make everyone feel good.

 With your support, all of this can happen!
 We can empower the next generation to make positive changes in both their lives and changes in the world we share together.
 Why don’t you come and join us?
-You can never have too many UPstanders!
+You know, you can never have too many UPstanders!